mrhaffner/job_bidding_board/README.md

 $ python manage.py dumpdata
 ```

-Remove all data from the database (the database should be empty when you are ready to merge your changes)
+Remove all data from the database

 ```sh
 $ python manage.py flush